Discover what's on around the region

 Creating Connections

-Tuesday, July 14, Creating connections - 'Meditation and Mindfulness' free event for residents of the District Council of Lower Eyre Peninsula aged over 55.
-Bookings essential call council 8676 0400.
+Tuesday, July 14, 'Meditation and Mindfulness' free event for residents of Lower Eyre Peninsula council aged over 55.
+Bookings essential call 8676 0400.

 Advertisement